guardian/simple-configuration/Readme.md

 `identity`: identity is a parameter of type `AppIdentity` that describes your application (name, stack, stage, awsRegion).
 See [above paragraph](#appidentitywhoami-optional) about AppIdentity.whoAmI

-`credentials`: These are the AWS credentials that will be used to load your configuration from S3.
+`credentials`: These are the AWS credentials that will be used to load your configuration from AWS.
 The default behaviour should be enough, but if you wanted to customise the way the credentials are picked you could pass it as a parameter.
 Note that it's a pass-by-name parameter so the content won't be evaluated unless needed.
 The default behaviour when running locally is to load the configuration from a local file, so credentials won't be evaluated in that case.

 `locationFunction`: This function is a way to customise where to load the configuration depending on the environment.
 For instance if your configuration is in the same place for two different stacks or if you're using the same configuration file for multiple apps (multi-module project) you could override the path that will be used.
 It's a partial function, so it's thought to be used as pattern matching on the `AppIdentity` you provided.
 You can see an [example below](#examples) or you can see what return types are possible in the [Location Types paragraph](#location-types).